operator-framework/java-operator-sdk/docs/documentation/workflows.md

 Following sample shows a hypothetical sample, where there are two resources a Deployment and a ConfigMap, where the ConfigMap depends on the deployment.
 Deployment has a ready condition so, the config map is only reconciled after the Deployment and only if that is ready (see ready postcondition).
-The ConfigMap has a reconcile precondition, there only reconciled if that condition holds.
+The ConfigMap reconcile precondition, there only reconciled if that condition holds.
 In addition to that contains a delete postCondition, do only considered to be deleted if that condition holds.